ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The Authorization Request sent from the Client to the AS is as defined in Section 5.6.1 of {{I-D.ietf-ace-oauth-authz}} and MAY contain the following parameters, which, if included, MUST have the corresponding values:

-* 'scope', containing the identifier of the specific group (or topic in the case of pub-sub) that the Client wishes to access, and optionally the role(s) that the Client wishes to take.
-The encoding of the group or topic identifier (REQ1) and of the role identifiers (REQ2) is application specific, and part of the requirements for the application profile.
+* 'scope', containing the identifier of the specific group(s), or topic(s) in the case of pub-sub, that the Client wishes to access, and optionally the role(s) that the Client wishes to take.

-   This value is a CBOR array encoded as a byte string, which contains:
+   This value is a CBOR byte string, encoding either a single scope entry, or a CBOR array of scope entries.

+   A scope entry has as value a CBOR array, which contains:

   - As first element, the identifier of the specific group or topic.

-  - Optionally, as second element, the role (or CBOR array of roles) the Client wishes to take in the group.
+  - Optionally, as second element, the role (or CBOR array of roles) that the Client wishes to take in the group.
 This element is optional since roles may have been pre-assigned to the Client, as associated to its verifiable identity credentials.
 Alternatively, the application may have defined a single, well-known role for the target resource(s) and audience(s).

+  In each scope entry, the encoding of the group or topic identifier (REQ1) and of the role identifiers (REQ2) is application specific, and part of the requirements for the application profile.

 * 'audience', with an identifier of a KDC.